wl-net/arcus-k8s/README.md

 # arcus-k8
 Arcus in Kubernetes (on-prem or in the cloud)

+This project contains configuration and scripts to support running Arcus Smart Home in Kubernetes.

 # Prerequisites

 You either access to a Kubernetes environment, or suitable bare metal to run one on.
 You should have 12GB or more of RAM, and at least 15GB of disk space.
 In order to obtain browser-trusted certificates, you will need to have Arcus publicly accessible, on a well known port (80/443).
 Using self-signed certificates is not recommended, and will not be supported by the iOS or Android applications (outside of modifying the trust store yourself).